Chewy (NYSE:CHWY) Posts Earnings Results, Beats Estimates By $0.11 EPS

 Chewy (NYSE:CHWY) announced its quarterly earnings results on Wednesday.
-The company reported $0.09 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.02) by $0.11, Briefing.com reports.
-The business had revenue of $2.14 billion for the quarter, compared to analysts’ expectations of $2.13 billion.
-During the same period last year, the company posted ($0.12) earnings per share.
-The firm’s revenue for the quarter was up 31.7% on a year-over-year basis.
+The company reported $0.09 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.02) by $0.11, Briefing.com reports.
+The business had revenue of $2.14 billion during the quarter, compared to the consensus estimate of $2.13 billion.
+During the same period in the previous year, the business posted ($0.12) EPS.
+Chewy’s revenue was up 31.7% compared to the same quarter last year.

-In related news, insider Stacy Bowman sold 11,422 shares of the stock in a transaction dated Tuesday, March 16th.
-The shares were sold at an average price of $87.00, for a total transaction of $993,714.00.
-Following the sale, the insider now owns 77,590 shares in the company, valued at $6,750,330.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, major shareholder Argos Holdings Gp Llc sold 6,150,000 shares of the firm’s stock in a transaction dated Monday, April 12th.
-The stock was sold at an average price of $81.50, for a total transaction of $501,225,000.00.
+In other news, major shareholder Argos Holdings Gp Llc sold 6,150,000 shares of Chewy stock in a transaction on Monday, April 12th.
+The shares were sold at an average price of $81.50, for a total transaction of $501,225,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Stacy Bowman sold 11,422 shares of Chewy stock in a transaction on Tuesday, March 16th.
+The stock was sold at an average price of $87.00, for a total transaction of $993,714.00.
+Following the sale, the insider now directly owns 77,590 shares of the company’s stock, valued at $6,750,330.
 The disclosure for this sale can be found here.
-0.67% of the stock is currently owned by insiders.
+0.67% of the stock is owned by company insiders.

 Chewy, Inc, together with its subsidiaries, engages in the pure play e-commerce business in the United States.
 The company provides pet food and treats, pet supplies and pet medications, and other pet-health products, as well as pet services for dogs, cats, fish, birds, small pets, horses, and reptiles through its chewy.com retail Website, as well as its mobile applications.